From product design to manufacturing to business profits

 - Supply-chain managers

-The goal of the 2013 International Forum on DFMA is to
+objective of the 2014 International Forum on DFMA is to provide

-provide expert opinions on DFMA and inform attendees about new
+expert opinions on DFMA and inform attendees about new,

 research leaders will be on hand to answer your questions on